voetlab/multiome_preprocessing_seurat/README.md

 * matrix/raw_matrices: the folder with the collected filtered/raw h5 files.
 * QC: a comma separated vector of quality control metrices in the following order
     * min number of features
-    * max number of features feature
+    * max number of features
     * min number of read, max number of reads
     * max mitochondrial percentage
     * max ribosomal percentage